 Labbodies is a performance art laboratory based in Station North that provides a format for artists working in the arena of performance art to exhibit their work, with the primary values of collaboration, experimentation, and interaction they have collaborated with arts venues throughout Baltimore and beyond.
 The Vision of LabBodies is to establish Baltimore as a location where regional, national and international performance artists live and work through ongoing series of performance art events, performance artist residencies and a new series of performance art festivals.
 To date, LabBodies has showcased over 100 local, regional, national and international performance artists.
 The Laboratory was founded in 2014 and is under the direction of Dr. H. Corona and Dr. A. Pinkston.

 Neighborhood Lights is an immersive new public artist-in-residency program that spreads the magic of Light City Baltimore into five participating neighborhoods throughout Baltimore City.
-Selected artists have partnered with the neighborhood of their residency to create an illuminated public art project during the inaugural Light City Baltimore festival March 28-April 3, 2016.
+Selected artists partnered with the neighborhood of their residency and created an illuminated public art project during the inaugural Light City Baltimore festival March 28-April 3, 2016.

 *The Dark Lab is generously supported by the Baltimore Office of Promotion & the Arts and by Neighborhood Lights.